Did 2 Chainz Just Propose at the 2018 Met Gala? See for Yourself!

 2 Chainz, whose real name is Tauheed Epps, hit the red carpet at the 2018 Met Gala and had more than striking a posing on his mind.

-While walking up the Met's famed stairs, the "We Own It" rapper got down on one knee and proposed to Kesha Ward—his wife!
-That's right, the two are already married and have three kids together!
+While walking up the Met's famed stairs, the "We Own It" rapper got down on one knee and proposed to longtime girlfriend Kesha Ward!
+The two have three kids together, Heaven, Harmony and Halo.

 The annual event, which is themed Heavenly Bodies: Fashion and the Catholic Imagination, in New York City.
 The Met Gala is always held on the first Monday in May.